Streetwise/snapshot-composer/README.md

 ##### Streetwise snapshots builder for Gemeindescan

-The file "test.json" is sample of input geodata with some attributes (here is one attribute named "score").
+This script prepares Data Packages for upload to Gemeindescan (as "Snapshots").

+It expects a `data` folder with sources specified by a template in YAML.

 The file input YAML file (.yml) needs to be filled, regarding metadata information and style.

+## Installation

+The script depends on [GDAL](https://gdal.org/) which you would best install using your system packager, e.g. `yum install gdal-devel`

+pyproj may also be required, installable via `python3-pyproj`

-To use the builder, install the environment:
+To use the builder, install the environment using pyvenv or Pipenv:

 ```
 pyvenv .env